Lane Windham: Scholarship

 Windham is the author of Knocking on Labor's Door: Union Organizing in the 1970s and the Roots of a New Economic Divide.
 The book argues that the decline of labor union membership in the United States is a primary cause of rising socioeconomic inequality, and that declining labor union membership is traceable to a shift among employers toward strategies to combat labor unions during the 1970s.
 Windham documents several union organizing efforts in the United States, including the 9to5 movement.
 Historian Michael Honey reviewed the book favorably, arguing that the book "helps us better understand how the challenge of working-class organizing was beaten back and beaten down by a coordinated assault from business."

 Awards

 Windham is the 2018 recipient of the Organization of American Historians David Montgomery Award for her book Knocking on Labor's Door.

 Personal life

-Windham is married to Joe Uehlein, director of the Labor Network for Sustainability.
+Windham, now divorced, was married to Joe Uehlein, director of the Labor Network for Sustainability.